GolosChain/golos-reference/market/dex_short.md

 Short Selling BitAssets
 =======================

-In order to increase your exposure to BTS and offer liquidity to BitAssets, such as USD, EUR, GOLD, etc., you can go *borrow* this bitAsset from the network and *sell it short*.
+In order to increase your exposure to GOLOS and offer liquidity to BitAssets, such as USD, EUR, GOLD, etc., you can go *borrow* this bitAsset from the network and *sell it short*.
 We will here briefly describe the procedure.